-The National Plan for Teaching Swimming (NPTS) 2007 is the national syllabus produced by the ASA to assist and support the delivery of swimming lessons.
+The National Plan for Teaching Swimming (NPTS) 2007 is the national syllabus produced by Swim England to assist and support the delivery of swimming lessons.

 It is the most successful sports programme of its kind and the syllabus is currently being implemented in over 1,000 swimming programmes nationwide as well as being adopted overseas as a model of good practice.

 The NPTS has been developed to use fun and games to take children from their first splash to full competence in the water via 10 stages but is underpinned throughout by Long Term Athlete Development(LTAD) principles, with clear progression between each stage.

 The ‘swimmer pathway’ resulting from the revised syllabus provides more opportunity and variety for swimmers, as well as providing a smooth, progressive structure to take them through the stages.
 Swim England hopes this will improve the number of swimmers who continue to learn to swim in the later stages and provide a clear link into clubs for those who have completed or progressed well through the stages of the NPTS.